Southern Arizona Sleep Solutions

 patient with sleep apnea trying to open their airway during sleep).

 Meet Dawnie L. Kildoo, DDS, MAGD

-Dr. Kildoo, as a dentist in Green Valley for over 16 years, is well known for her caring touch and advanced dental technology.
+Dr. Kildoo, a dentist in Green Valley for over 16 years, is well known for her caring touch and advanced dental technology.
 Her family-owned dental practice is recognized for their monthly charity drives that help our local Green Valley and Sahuarita communities.

-With over 26 years of experience in family dentistry, as well as restorative and cosmetic dentistry, Dr. Kildoo strongly believes strongly in keeping up to date with the latest dental practices.
+With over 26 years of experience in family dentistry, as well as restorative and cosmetic dentistry, Dr. Kildoo strongly believes in keeping up to date with the latest dental practices.
 She and her team practice “Complete Dentistry,” which concentrates on educating patients on the connection between oral health and overall health, helping them to keep their teeth for a lifetime—no matter what the age!

 Awarded the prestigious Master of General Dentistry (MAGD) from the Academy of General Dentistry, Dr. Kildoo joins the 1% of dentists in the United States who have been awarded this distinction, which is the culmination of over 1100 credit hours in continuing education in 17 different dental disciplines.